Space Invaders Virtual Collection: Gameplay

 In-game screenshot of the 3D remake of Space Invaders.
 Like all other Virtual Boy games, it displays graphics in red and black.

 Space Invaders Virtual Collection includes direct ports of the arcade game Space Invaders (1978) and its sequel Space Invaders Part II (1979).
 In both games, the player controls a laser base which must eliminate all of the aliens that march down from the top of the screen, who plot to take over Earth.
 Aliens will slowly move towards the edge of the screen and then go downward, and will become faster as more aliens are destroyed.
 The player can hide behind large shields that protect them from enemy shots.
 However, the shields will become damaged if hit by either the player or an alien's projectile.
 A UFO will occasionally appear towards the top of the screen, which can be shot down for bonus points.
 Space Invaders Part II features slight alterations to the gameplay, such as new aliens that split into smaller ones when shot, a flashing UFO which can only be hit when it becomes visible, and short intermissions in-between stages.

 Virtual Collection features 3D remakes of both titles, taking advantage of the Virtual Boy's hardware capabilities.
 The games place the player in a third-person perspective, with aliens appearing further in the background and the laser base towards the front.
 Gameplay is otherwise identical to the originals, featuring a pre-rendered backdrop depicting a futuristic metropolis.
 All versions of the games include a score attack mode, where the objective is to achieve the highest score under a time limit, and a time attack mode, where the player must destroy an entire formation of aliens as quickly as possible.

 Development and release

 Space Invaders Virtual Collection was released by Taito for the Virtual Boy in Japan on December 1, 1995.
 Development of the game was headed by director Toshiki Sakai, with programming done by Tatsuya Kitasawa and music composed by Fumito Tamayama.
 Tomohiro Nishikado, the creator of the original Space Invaders, is credited for the arcade game ports.
 Like all other titles for the Virtual Boy, it uses a red and black color scheme and 3D visual effects.

-In 2026, Space Invaders Virtual Collection will be added to the Nintendo Classics service, including in the west for the first time.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+Space Invaders Virtual Collection received its first western release on May 14, 2026, when it was added to the Nintendo Classics service.